kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 # How to inspect your deep Q-learning?

-In this post, we'll code a simple instance of training a deep Q-learning reinforcement learning (RL) agent using [TF-Agents](https://www.tensorflow.org/agents) in order to discuss several key characteristics of good-quality training outcome that can help you adjust your RL.
+In this post, I'm using a simple instance of training a deep Q-learning reinforcement learning (RL) agent using [TF-Agents](https://www.tensorflow.org/agents) in order to discuss several key characteristics of good-quality training outcome that can help you adjust your RL.